-Mental, emotional, and physical health and well-being as a foundation for a balanced life and effective leadership.
+Mental, emotional, and physical health, well-being, and interpersonal skills are a foundation for a balanced life and effective leadership.

-Establishing successful habits and life skills within the next generation of leaders.
+Establishing successful habits and essential life skills within the next generation of leaders.

 What We Do

-ASLeaders set out on a new trajectory that transforms the way that they think, act and engage with the world around them using 21st Century knowledge and applied skill-sets.
+Student leaders set out on a new trajectory that transforms the way that they think, act and engage by fostering deep personal growth and taking responsibility for the world around them using 21st Century knowledge and applied skill-sets.

 Leadership programs are varied and unique at each SWLSB school.
 Ascend Leadership provides a link to enhance the progression of learning for each program by supporting the teacher and staff member.